Model-free generalized fiducial inference: Introduction

-Even more prominently beyond the topic of informative versus non-informative priors, Bayesian inference has become an all-purpose tool for reverse engineering priors to achieve particular desired mathematical or empirical properties, such as asymptotic Gaussianity.
-This is a gross relaxation of Bayesian principles, and moreover, the constructed guarantees do not extend past the targeted mathematical or empirical properties.
-What is commonly called ``frequentist'' inference today (i.e., methods mostly arising from the Neyman-Pearson school of thought \citep{neyman1933,neyman1937}) are not adequate simply because there is no unifying framework that prescribes how to do statistical inference or prediction.
-And again, there is an over-emphasis in the statistical literature on asymptotic properties of procedures that are built for real (i.e., finite sample) applications.
-The advent of CP is strong evidence that it is possible to aim for finite sample guarantees.
+Another line of work related to the model-free GF formulation of CP sets is the development of {\em risk controlling prediction sets} \citep{bates2021,angelopoulos2023,angelopoulos2025}.
+In the risk controlling prediction set framework CP ideas are generalized to provide guarantees on the expected loss between the response label and CP set, where the specification of the loss function is arbitrary (based on minimal assumptions).
+In principle, the model-free GF ideas could also be applied to exchangeable instances of loss functions, but the imprecision of the model-free GF formulation more naturally lends itself to the analysis of {\em upper/lower previsions} of a loss (i.e., supremum/infimum of the expectation of the loss function, over a credal set of probability measures).
+Indeed, the risk controlling prediction set perspective inspired investigation of the latter in \cite{williams2024decision}.

 The remainder of this paper is organized as follows.
-Section \ref{sec:cp_from_GF inference} serves to introduce the fundamental ideas for CP and the GF inference paradigm, followed by construction of the framework I propose for {\em model-free GF inference} in the organically arrived at imprecise case.
-The mapping I proposed from the model-free imprecise GF distribution to a precise probabilistic approximation is offered in Section \ref{sec:imprecise_to_precise}, along with a presentation of its theoretical properties.
-Numerical illustrations that help motivate intuitions for the theoretical and methodological ideas appear throughout the manuscript, but Section \ref{sec:numerical_ex}, in particular, motivates use cases and comparisons with a more standard inferential strategy in the context of simulation experiments.
+Section \ref{sec:safety} lays out a general discussion and motivating remarks on various notions of safety and reliability in prediction and inference; namely, such notions go far beyond the unconditional validity emphasized in this article.
+The imprecise probabilistic phenomenon of {\em dilation} is also offered for interpretation.
+Section \ref{sec:cp_from_gf} serves to introduce the fundamental ideas for CP and the GF inference paradigm, followed by construction of the framework being proposed for {\em model-free GF inference}.
+The imprecise nature of this construction is examined in Section \ref{sec:imprecision}, including connections to NPI, conformal predictive distributions, and IMs.
+An illustration is offered in Section \ref{sec:pignistic_illustration} for the construction of a pignistic transformation from the model-free GF credal set to a [precise] probability distribution, followed by a brief survey of other such transformations implicitly considered in the GF literature.
 Concluding remarks are provided in Section \ref{sec:conclusion}, and the Julia programming language codes to reproduce all numerical illustrations and figures are publicly available at: \url{https://jonathanpw.github.io/research.html}.